Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Introduction

 \subsection{Purpose and Research Questions(RQs)}

 The objective of the review is to critically evaluate the evolving role of GenAI in bioinformatics, its applications, model architectures, and impact across specific biological domains.
-This review is inspired by six fundamental research questions (RQs) to assess GenAI methodologies, their domain-specific performance, and the emerging challenges in bioinformatics.
+This review is inspired by six fundamental research questions (RQs) \x{to evaluate GenAI methodologies, assess domain-specific performance, and identify emerging challenges.}

 \textbf{RQ1:} How are GenAI models applied in bioinformatics?
 Specifically, what novel tasks have they enabled, and how do they compare to traditional methods? \\ \textit{Rationale:} To understand how GenAI models are applied in bioinformatics and how they advance beyond traditional approaches.